cpoile/claudemacs/README.md

 There are also issues with drawing the input box border after the window resizes, which is expected of terminal programs.

 If you see these issues, press `u` in the ClaudEmacs transient menu to "unstick" the buffer, and everything should get reset.

+### Buffer Toggle Edge Case

+When toggling the ClaudEmacs buffer visibility, there's an edge case to be aware of: if a window was originally created for ClaudEmacs, but you've since switched to another workspace and back, that window may have shown other buffers in the meantime.
+In this case, the window is no longer considered "created just for ClaudEmacs" and won't automatically close when you toggle.
+This is due to Emacs' window management - once a window has been reused for other content, it loses its original "dedicated" status.

 ## Requirements